shivendrra/axgrad/README.md

 # axgrad
 ![axon.jpg](https://github.com/shivendrra/axgrad/blob/main/axon.jpg)
 A gradient engine along with it's own matrix operation library like PyTorch.
-It's supposed to be a fast & lightweight, C and Python based deep learning framework, which it's not, as of now.
+It's supposed to be a good and lightweight C and Python based deep learning framework, which it's not, as of now.

 ## Overview
 It contains a gradient engine exactly like Karpathy's [micrograd](https://github.com/karpathy/micrograd) and a deep learning framework like PyTorch or [TinyGrad](https://github.com/tinygrad/tinygrad) that has `Module`, `Linear` & `Sequence` layers similar to pytorch's `nn.Module`,  `nn.Linear` &`nn.Sequential`.
 It still work in progress though.